JeffMcClintock/GMPI/README.md

 # Sample-accurate automation and MIDI by default

-The GMPI framework by default parses incoming events and subdivides the audio buffers. e.g. if an event is scheduled half-way through a process-block, the framework will process the first half of the samples, notify the plugin of the event, and then process the remaining samples.
+The GMPI framework by default parses incoming events and subdivides the audio buffers. e.g. if an event is scheduled halfway through a process-block, the framework will process the first half of the samples, notify the plugin of the event, and then process the remaining samples.

 This is why the GMPI samples look so clean and minimal, because the *framework* ensures that events are handled at the right time (and it's easy to override if you prefer to handle events manually).

 # Simultaneous parameter changes

-A subtle cause of bugs and flaky behaviour in other plugin APIs is the handling of simultaneous parameter changes.
+A subtle cause of bugs and flaky behavior in other plugin APIs is the handling of simultaneous parameter changes.
 What if two parameters change at the exact same time?
 Is the API going to notify the Processor one-at-a-time in some random order?
 GMPI allows you to detect simultaneous parameter changes and handle them in a deterministic way.